 MESSAGES DESCRIPTION CHANGE SAVED The change made on the "parameter" level is saved.
-This message will be CHANGE SAVED displayed after you press Auto (ENTER) to execute the command.
-TOO SMALL The value you specified on the "parameter" level is too small for the selected 100 SWALL command.
+This message will CHANGE SAVED be displayed after you press Auto (ENTER) to execute the command.
+The value you specified on the "parameter" level is too small for the TOO SMALL selected command.
 The minimum value allowed is displayed for you to edit.
-TOOLARCE The value you specified on the "parameter" level is too large for the selected TOO LARGE command.
+The value you specified on the "parameter" level is too large TOO LARGE selected command.
 The maximum value allowed is displayed for you to edit.
 FILE SAVING System configuration file is being saved.
-FILE LOADING System configuration file is being restored.
+FILE LOADING System configuration file is is being restored.
 SAVE SUCCEED System configuration file is successfully saved.
 LOAD SUCCEED System configuration file is successfully restored.

-Note: If you press on the "menu" level, this is the top level of the menu and you can not go any higher; similarly if you press on the "parameter" level, this is the bottom level of the menu and you cannot go any lower.
+Note: If you press on the "menu" level, this is the top level of the menu and you can not go any higher; similarly if you press on the "parameter" level, this is the bottom level of the menu and you can not go any lower.